 Critical Research on Africa: Mid-Atlantic and Great Lakes Conference

-The African Studies Program at the University of Pittsburgh is hosting a virtual conference to ponder African futures in the context of current challenges and to think about innovative strategies for moving forward with the continent’s development agenda.
+The Center for African Studies is hosting a conference to ponder African futures in the context of current challenges and to think about innovative strategies for moving forward with the continent’s development agenda.

 We invite scholars and practitioners who work on Africa related topics from academic institutions in the neighboring states of Pennsylvania, West Virginia, Maryland, Ohio, Virginia, Indiana, Michigan, and New York to participate in the conference.
 This year, because we are virtual, we especially welcome your connections to scholars and practitioners who currently live and work in Africa.
 Submissions are needed in every area—from all disciplines and fields, including education, health sciences, development studies, social sciences and humanities, international and public affairs, and law, among others.